ritaorion/node-express-handlebars-starter-template/README.md

 # Node.js, Express, Handlebars Starter Template

 This template provides a super minimal scaffolding for a basic node.js/express application.
-Save a little timing spining up a new app by cloning this repo.
+Save a little time spining up a new app by cloning this repo.
 - Handlebars.
 - Dotenv.
 - Morgan.